-Anthony Jefferson, head of joint slavery and trafficking analysis centre

-As head of the Joint Slavery and Trafficking Analysis Centre (JSTAC), Anthony Jefferson oversees the development of JSTAC, liaising with stakeholders in order to ensure the team's products make a positive impact.
+Anthony Jefferson, head of joint slavery and trafficking analysis centre of JSTAC, liaising with stakeholders in order to ensure the team's products make a positive impact.
 Anthony was instrumental in the original design of JSTAC and in gaining support from the various agencies embedded within the team.
 Initially joining as JSTAC's lead analyst, Anthony oversaw the production of intelligence assessments on topics ranging from statesanctioned slavery in North Korea, to the use of adult services websites by human traffickers.
 He has focussed on modern slavery intelligence for the past two years, prior to which he served in several roles in the National Crime Agency's (NCA's) intelligence directorate and as a staff officer.
-Anthony is a NCA officer posted to a role
+Anthony is a NCA officer posted to a role funded by the MSPTU.